BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Update AVD Image.md

 ## Considerations

-- **New Session hosts conflicing with current session hosts**, if you're domain joining the Session Hosts, the new Virtual Machine you create as the template will need to be offline save conflicting with the current session host.
+- **New Session hosts conflicting with current session hosts**, if you're domain joining the Session Hosts, the new Virtual Machine you create as the template will need to be offline save conflicting with the current session host.
 - **Consider your networking options** based off of the point above, do you need a new V-Net or, an NSG to allow RDP into the Virtual Machine.
 - **Backups & Disaster Recovery plan**, if you're backing up the session hosts (which isn't necessary if you're deploying an image that is region redundant) will you need to factor this into the new session hosts you're going to create.
-- **Patching and Log Anaylytics collection**, when creating the new host, you'll need to validate that it's being patched, as well as check the Log Analytics workspace is collecting logs.
+- **Patching and Log Analytics collection**, when creating the new host, you'll need to validate that it's being patched, as well as check the Log Analytics workspace is collecting logs.

 ## Long Version